OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 # Hello!

+## Welcome to the TFS Treasure Hunt
+The payload is stashed in GitHub, and must be properly stored in TFS.

+## TFS Quick Reference
+TFS is pretty simple to use, but you may need to refer to this Quick Reference while you learn.

 [TFS Quick Reference - Connect to TFS](ConnecttoTFS.pdf)

+## Begin Level 1
 1. Connect to tfs
 2. Create a new project – check the add to source control check box